Master of Business Administration (International)/Master of Information Systems

 Back to top

-The MBA (International)/MIS comprises 16 credit points of study consisting of 10 credit points of core units, 1 credit point from a specified list of three units, and 5 credit points of information systems units which may be grouped to form an Information Systems specialisation.
+The MBA (International)/MIS comprises 16 credit points of study consisting of 13 credit points of core units, 1 credit point from a specified list of three units, and 2 credit points of information systems units.
 Students must complete at least four credit points of units from the core of the MBA (International) at Deakin.

 Back to top